You Ain't Seen Nothing Yet (Bachman–Turner Overdrive song): Release

+The song was released as a single in September 1974.

 Reception

 Billboard described "You Ain't Seen Nothing Yet" as a "basic rocker featuring licks reminiscent of the Velvet Underground's 'Sweet Jane'," and praised the melodies and the vocal hook.
 Cash Box said that "this simply super rocker with a perfect hook is a rock experience that is not to be missed" and that it is "one of the best rockers of the year".
 Record World said that "Comin' on like a cross between 'My Generation' and 'Pinball Wizard,' this is the tune to break BTO into the Who-fashioned stratosphere of top rockdom."

-While not originally intended to be a single, "You Ain't Seen Nothing Yet" was becoming a hit as an album cut.
-Radio stations all over the USA were giving it a great deal of airplay, as Not Fragile (1974) was soaring up the album charts—so much so that Bachman was embarrassed because he thought it was a stupid song, just something that he wrote as a joke.